ujuadimora-dev/ever-young/README.md

     * Icons obtained from https://fontawesome.com/ were used as the Social media links in the footer section.
 * Tinyjpg
     * https://tinyjpg.com/ was used to reduce the size of the images used throughout the website
-* Favicon.io
-    * favicon files were created at https://favicon.io/favicon-converter/
-* balsamiq
-    * wireframes were created using balsamiq from https://balsamiq.com/wireframes/desktop/#

 ## Testing